jy222bz/CommonIssues/README.md

  4. As a developer, you should always strive for a clean, controllable, and testable code and optimized solutions.

- 5. If there is any issue or anything that has not been covered in this code, please feel free to contact me and will try to update the materials accordingly to address the new issues in any way I can.
+ 5. If there is any issue or anything that has not been covered in this code, please feel free to contact me and I will try to update the materials accordingly to address the new issues in any way I can.

  ### There are common issues that are applied frequently.
 Also, a few concepts in programming get misunderstood often.
 In this code, I have addressed some of these questions with examples.